Deployment Overview of Open WebUI and Ollama on Server¶

 -

-Ports: Ports 80 and 443 must be open for the Nginx proxy and SSL certificate management.
-Port 8080 is used internally by the application.
+Ports: Ports 80 and 443 must be open for the reverse proxy and SSL termination.

 FQDN of the Final Panel¶